tournament-js/tournament/README.md

     pos: 4 } ]
 ```

 Results can be computed at any stage in a tournament.
-If called before it's done, the position, or `pos`, will represent the current guaranteed to attain position in the tournament.
+If called before `isDone()`, the position (`.pos`) will represent the current guaranteed to attain position in the tournament (if everything other match was lost).

 ## Serializing Tournaments
 Every tournament type is completely serializable via the `.matches` member, store that and you can recreate it via the static `.fromJSON()` function on each tournament constructor.
-You only need to remember what type of tournament it is.
+You only need to remember what type of tournament it is and, if used, the options object.

 ```js
 var ms = duel.matches; // suppose we stored this in a database